 Spreader Buying Guide

-There are basically four types of fertiliser and seed spreader that you would use around the home, lawn or garden.
-We list three of them below; the fourth are the hand held spreaders which Lawnsmith do not rate at all.
+There are basically four types of fertiliser and seed spreader that you can use around the home, lawn, or garden.
+We list three of them below; the fourth is the handheld spreaders, which Lawnsmith do not rate at all.

 Shoulder or Bag Spreader - Rating 10/10